cn1t/FirebaseBlog/README.md

 # Firebase Blog Template

-This is a template for a blog system fully working with firebase.
+This is a template for a quick and easy blog system fully working with firebase.

 ## Deployment